 Minecraft provides tons of options when it comes to customizability.
 Some of these enable you to build greater structures, while others can aid you in creating unique habitats.

-If you want to increase your villager’s population then breeding seems like the best possible way to do that.
+If you want to increase your villager’s population, breeding seems the best way.
 However, your captured villagers might not breed as you intended them to.

-If your villagers are not breeding then you can follow the steps listed below to solve this issue.
-There are certain cases where the villagers won’t breed no matter what.
+If your villagers are not breeding, follow the steps below to solve this issue.
+There are certain cases where the villagers won’t breed, no matter what.
 Follow these next steps to guarantee your villagers will breed together.

 Setting the Environment

-This guide will be mentioning the steps you can take in order to increase their chances of breeding.
-It is worth understanding that any kind of change has an effect on the willingness of the villagers.
+This guide will mention the steps you can take to increase your chances of breeding.
+It is worth understanding that any change affects the villagers’ willingness.
 Therefore, do not try to change a lot of variables.
 With that said, here is what you should try: